Yvvonne2/Final-Digital-Portfolio-PRP372S/README.md

 ![Professional Networking](Professional%20Networking.PNG)

 **Reflection (STAR Technique):**
-**Situation:** I created and updated my LinkedIn profile to build a professional presence online.
+**Situation:** This section focused on understanding the importance of building and maintaining professional connections in the ICT industry.
-**Task:** To connect with industry professionals and showcase my skills and experience.
+**Task:** I wanted to learn how to establish a professional image and create valuable connections that could support my career development.
-**Action:** I added a professional photo, wrote a strong summary, and connected with classmates and mentors.
+**Action:** I researched networking platforms, created a professional profile, and practiced strategies for effective networking and collaboration.
-**Result:** I grew my professional network and gained exposure to job opportunities and career advice.
+**Result:** I achieved 100%.
+I now understand how networking opens new opportunities for mentorship, career growth, and professional learning.

 ---